 The simple experience of making s’mores around a campfire, for example, teaches cooperation, collaboration, sequencing, motor planning, how to handle sensory issues, turn-taking, storytelling and singing.
-For children who struggle with social skills, sitting around a fire as part of a group is a non-threatening social environment that lends itself to making connections with peers.
+For individuals who struggle with social skills, sitting around a fire as part of a group is a non-threatening social environment that lends itself to making connections with peers.

-Children also gain social skills and a sense of social connectedness.
+Participants also gain social skills and a sense of social connectedness.
 A recently-published longitudinal study found that “adolescent social connectedness” matters more than grades and academic achievement when it comes to predicting happiness in adulthood.
-I have seen kids whose demeanor changes dramatically during the camp session.
+We have seen kids whose demeanor changes dramatically during the camp session.
 Camp helped them to become more confident, more grown up, more connected to their community and more invested in their own education.
 That feeling of being capable and self-worth stayed with them after the summer was over.

 We see that kind of growth frequently.
-I hear over and over again from parents that when their child returns from one of our programs, they are more able to take care of their possessions, organize themselves, try new things and fulfill their responsibilities at home and school.
+We hear over and over again from parents that when their child returns from one of our programs, they are more able to take care of their possessions, organize themselves, try new things and fulfill their responsibilities at home and school.
 Our children deserve to be happy and to live, learn and grow in a compassionate and supportive environment.